Saline Agriculture - FAQ

 Potato, cabbage, cauliflower, carrot, tomato, fodder, legumes, lettuce, other brassica species are our main focus now.
 We are finding salt tolerant varieties of these crops all the time.

-What parts of the world do you think would benefit from this the most?
+Which parts of the world would benefit from the most from saline agriculture?

-Parts of the world that has arid region, irrigated agriculture and of course salt affect area.
+Parts of the world that have a (semi-) arid climate, irrigated crops or salt affected soils.

 What is the nutritional profile of produces cultivated through saline agriculture?
 Does the salt content increase?
 Is it not unhealthy?